-We are keen to listen to your views and welcome you to attend our coffee mornings where you will have the opportunity to learn about our provision, ask questions, give us your feedback, and talk about developing home-school links.
+We are keen to listen to your views and are happy to arrange a meeting where you will have the opportunity to learn about our provision, ask questions, give us your feedback, and talk about developing home-school links.

 When we write to parents/carers, we always try to write in plain English.
 We can also offer translation and interpretation services and will be pleased to discuss any concerns that you may have.